sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

    <img src="images/getdbserverurl.png">

 5. Go back your resource group.
-Click on container registry.
-Note down the **Login server** name.
+Click on container registry and note down the **Login server** name.
 We need these details later in Excercise 2.

    <img src="images/acrloginserver.png">